WardLordRuby/match_wire/README.md

 MatchWire is a game launcher that enhances the core H2M/HMW (Mw2 Remastered) experience by offering key quality-of-life improvements.

-It provides a server scraper that supports writing your own queries of H2M servers running [IW4Admin][iw4m-server-master] and/or servers found on the HMW master server, as well as a reconnect command to connect you to your last joined server.
+It provides a server scraper that supports writing your own queries of Mw2 Remastered servers running [IW4Admin][iw4m-server-master] and/or servers found on the HMW master server, as well as a reconnect command to connect you to your last joined server.

 The server scraper fixes the H2M server browser!
 By limiting favorites.json to 100 entries you will no longer join random servers when trying to connect using the in game browser.
 On Horizon MW this issue is fixed and no limit is applied to the number of servers MatchWire will add to your favorites.json.
 MatchWire keeps track of the previous 6 joined servers